alexgl-github/alexgl-github.github.io/_posts/2021-04-16-Dense_layer.md

 $$

-### First, let's write Python implementation with TF2/Keras.
+### Let's write Python implementation with TF2/Keras.
 We'll use it to validate C++ code in the consecutive section.

 For this experiment I've used the following software versions: